Gerald-mut/Keras-intro/README.md

 # Learning Keras - Diabetes Prediction Project

 A beginner's journey into neural networks using Keras/TensorFlow.
-This project documents my first steps in building a binary classification model to predict diabetes using the Pima Indians Diabetes dataset.

 ## About This Project

 This is my learning project as I explore the fundamentals of deep learning with Keras.
 The goal was to understand how to build, compile, train, and evaluate a simple neural network from scratch.
 I chose the diabetes prediction task because it's a clear binary classification problem with real-world medical data.